JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 # PartitionedStructures.jl: Tutorial
-This tutorial shows how [PartitionedStructures.jl](https://github.com/paraynaud/PartitionedStructures.jl) can define partitioned quasi-Newton approximations, by using the partitioned vectors and the partitioned matrices.
+This tutorial shows how [PartitionedStructures.jl](https://github.com/paraynaud/PartitionedStructures.jl) can define partitioned quasi-Newton approximations, by using the partitioned-vectors and the partitioned matrices.

 ## What are the partially separable structure and the partitioned quasi-Newton approximations
 The quasi-Newton methods exploiting the partially separable function
 ```math
  f(x) = \sum_{i=1}^N f_i (U_i) : \R^n \to \R,\; f_i : \R^{n_i} \to \R, \; U_i \in \R^{n_i \times n},\; n_i < n
 ```